 Wilson said that the program grew out of an eruption of imagination and creativity during a Gorillas in Your Midst meeting.

-Page 2 of 2 - "Doing the Gorilla thing includes all the things we do, everything about being a Gorilla," she said.
+"Doing the Gorilla thing includes all the things we do, everything about being a Gorilla," she said.

 That includes stepping up and doing the right thing in the classroom, on campus or in the community and at parties.

 "A lot of things could be prevented if you took the car keys away from that person, or kept another person from going upstairs," Wilson said.

 She also served two years as a PSU residential assistant and worked at Safehouse.